Community Voices

 Sharing your perspective on policy issues is a powerful way to advocate on behalf of yourself, patients, and others in the academic medicine community who are impacted by and benefit from various federal programs, initiatives, and legislation.
 It also shows policymakers how critical these programs are to ensuring the health of patients, communities, and the health care workforce.

-The AAMC Action community collects stories year-round to serve as powerful reminders of why it’s important to advocate for Graduate Medical Education (GME), medical research, health equity, and other key issues.
+The AAMC Action community collects stories year-round to serve as powerful reminders of why it’s important to advocate for Graduate Medical Education (GME), medical research, addressing barriers to health care access, and other key issues.
 View the unique insights from other community members below.

 Share with Your Community